 Certain risk factors can increase a person’s chances for back pain.
 These include:

-● Age – Most back pain occurs between ages 30 and 50 years of age.
-When people grow older, loss of bone strength from osteoporosis and other degenerative problems can lead to fractures.
+- Age – Most back pain occurs between ages 30 and 50 years of age; however, when people grow older, loss of bone strength from osteoporosis and other degenerative problems can lead to fractures.

-● Weight gain – Being obese or overweight can put much stress on the back.
+- Weight gain – Being obese or overweight can put much stress on the back causing back pain.

-● Genetics – Ankylosing spondylitis and other conditions are linked to genes.
+- Genetics – Ankylosing spondylitis and other conditions are linked to genetic.

-● Occupation – Certain jobs require twisting, lifting, pushing, pulling, and vibrating the spine, which causes back pain and injury.
+- Occupation – Certain jobs require twisting, lifting, pushing, pulling, and vibrating the spine, which may cause back pain and injury.
+Illinois Pain Institute is effective in treating work-related injuries and focuses on getting people back to their work and play after injuries on the job.

 How is back pain treated?

-Back pain is treated using conservative treatment and interventional pain management.
+At Illinois Pain Institute, our goal is to fix the source of back pain, which may be treated using interventional pain procedures .
 Some common back pain treatment options are:

-● Epidural steroid injection – This is short-term treatment for pain.
-The doctor injects a steroid agent into the epidural space, which decreases inflammation.
+- Epidural steroid injection – The doctor injects an anti-inflammatory steroid agent into the epidural space, which decreases inflammation.
 An anesthetic is often added to the injection when necessary.